Carl Zoll: Later career

-Zoll was noted in the Beaver Dam Argus to be "unquestionably one of the best light heavyweights in the country" in February 1920.
-He competed against Toney Barnardi, considered the "Italian champion of the world", and battled to a draw in March 1920.
+In February 1920, the Beaver Dam Argus identified Zoll as one of the most successful light heavyweights in the country.
+Zoll competed against Toney Barnardi, known as the "Italian champion of the world", and battled to a draw in March 1920.
 In April, he was defeated in an upset by Young Romanoff.
 After the fight, Zoll named Ed White his new manager and announced a relocation to Chicago, Illinois.
-According to the Des Moines Tribune, he was known by the nickname "Flying Dutchman" for "his speed and the way he sails in after his opponents when in action".
+According to the Des Moines Tribune, Zoll was known by the nickname "Flying Dutchman" because of his speed and approach to wrestling.
 He challenged Helmer Myre for the World Light Heavyweight Championship in August 1920 but was defeated.

 The Post-Crescent noted that by January 1921, Zoll had fought many of the best wrestlers in the U.S. and won most of his fights.
-Later that month, he lost in 47 minutes to Strangler Hill.
-Against Hill, Zoll fell once and then had to forfeit due to an injury he suffered.
+Later that month, he lost to Strangler Hill for the first time in a match that last 47 minutes.
+Against Hill, Zoll fell once and then had to forfeit due to an injury he suffered during the match.
 With his loss to Hill, Zoll also lost his claimed title as Wisconsin champion.
 Three months later, he competed at an annual event held by the United Spanish War Veterans and defeated Beno, a Hindu wrestler.
 However, after his loss to Hill, Zoll lost more matches and The Post-Crescent said his name became closely linked with losing.
-He began competing under the ring name Carl Anderson and fought against Wladek Zbyszko, whose brother was a world champion, in December 1921, but was defeated.
+He began competing under the ring name Carl Anderson and fought against Wladek Zbyszko, whose brother was a world champion, in December 1921, but was again defeated.